dbohdan/initool/README.md

    The text can be any continuous part of the value, including the whole value.
 2. Set a property's value only when it is empty.

-Let's start with replacing part of a value's text.
+Let's start with replacing part of a value.

 ```sh
 > initool get tests/replace-part.ini